Meghana8204/Smart-Irrigation-ThingSpeak/README.md

-# Smart-Irrigation-ThingSpeak
-IoT-based smart irrigation system using soil moisture sensors and ThingSpeak cloud monitoring.
-5th semester mini-project.

-# 💧 Smart Irrigation System Using ThingSpeak
+#  Smart Irrigation System Using ThingSpeak

 An IoT-based project built during my 5th semester to automate irrigation using **soil moisture sensors** and real-time data visualization through the **ThingSpeak cloud platform**.
 The system detects the moisture level of the soil and activates a water pump only when necessary, helping save water and improve farming efficiency.
 --

-## 🌱 Project Objective
+##  Project Objective

 To reduce water waste in agricultural fields by automatically controlling irrigation based on real-time soil moisture data, and enable remote monitoring using **ThingSpeak**.

 ---

-## 🛠️ Components & Technologies Used
+##  Components & Technologies Used

 - **Arduino Uno** or **NodeMCU ESP8266**
 - **Soil Moisture Sensor**